osisoft/Edge-Data-Store-Docs/content/sds/read-data/reading-data-api.md

 If the missing values are outside of the boundary values, they are extrapolated.
 For more information, see [Extrapolation](xref:sdsReadingData#extrapolation).

-> [!NOTE]
-> The Interpolated SdsJoinMode currently does not support SdsInterpolationModes of the streams.
-> All join requests with interpolations will honor the interpolation mode of the stream type or type property.
+**Note**: The Interpolated SdsJoinMode currently does not support SdsInterpolationModes of the streams.
+All join requests with interpolations will honor the interpolation mode of the stream type or type property.

 #### Example response body

 ```json